Britain’s gardeners dig for victory as virus takes toll

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-London: Britain' coronavirus lockdown has deepened the nation´s love affair with gardening at the same time as threatening the future of traditional businesses in the sector.
+LONDON: Britain’s coronavirus lockdown has deepened the nation’s love affair with gardening at the same time as threatening the future of traditional businesses in the sector.

 Some 83 percent of homes in England have some private outdoor space, according to 2016 government figures, providing a haven for a nation stuck indoors.